 We hear a lot about the proverbial ‘mom-and-pop’ owner-operators of rental housing.
 They are hailed as hard-working, upstanding community members who have scrimped and saved to buy a ’nest egg’ on which they can fall back in retirement.
 But anecdotal accounts suggest these owners are also our least-professional property managers.
 Here’s a snapshot of some poor practices.

-We have heard time and again from the Association of Apartment Owners of Greater Los Angeles that mom-and-pop owners and operators of rental housing are suffering the most from recent changes to the rent stabilization ordinance.
+We have heard time and again from the Apartment Association of of Greater Los Angeles that mom-and-pop owners and operators of rental housing are suffering the most from recent changes to the rent stabilization ordinance.
 These owners are frequently pushed to the forefront of the debate by the industry association to show how onerous regulations and rent stabilization ‘bureaucracy’ is driving them out of the business.